docker/awesome-compose/nginx-flask-mongo/README.md

     image: mongo
 ```
 The compose file defines an application with three services `web`, `backend` and `db`.
-When deploying the application, docker-compose maps port 80 of the web service container to port 80 of the host as specified in the file.
+When deploying the application, docker compose maps port 80 of the web service container to port 80 of the host as specified in the file.
 Make sure port 80 on the host is not being used by another container, otherwise the port should be changed.

-## Deploy with docker-compose
+## Deploy with docker compose

 ```
-$ docker-compose up -d
+$ docker compose up -d
 Creating network "nginx-flask-mongo_default" with the default driver Pulling mongo (mongo:)...
 latest: Pulling from library/mongo